Dynamic Range Majority Data Structures: Introduction

 \subsection{Our Results}

-In this paper we present several new data structures for the dynamic range $\alpha$-majority problem in the word-RAM model with word size $\Omega ( \lg n)$, where $n$ is the number of points in the set $P$, and $\alpha \in (0,1)$.
+In this paper we present new data structures for the dynamic range $\alpha$-majority problem in the word-RAM model with word size $\Omega ( \lg n)$, where $n$ is the number of points in the set $\PointSet$, and $\alpha \in (0,1)$.
 Our results are summarized and compared to the previous best results in Table~\ref{tab:results}.
 The \emph{input} column indicates the type of data we are considering.
 We use \emph{points} to denote a set of points on a line with real-valued coordinates that we can compare in constant time, \emph{integers} to denote a set of points on a line with word sized integer coordinates, and \emph{array} to denote that the input is to be considered a dynamic array, where the positions of the points are in rank space.

 Our results improve upon previous results in several ways.
-Most noticeably, all of our data structures require linear space.
+Most noticeably, all our data structures require linear space.
 In order to provide fast query and update times for our linear space structures, we prove several interesting properties of $\alpha$-majority colours.
-We note that the lower bound from Section~\ref{sec:prevresults} implies that, for constant values of $\alpha$, an $O(\lg n/\lg \lg n)$ query time for integer point sets is optimal for any data structure with polylogarithmic update time, when the word size is $b = \Theta(\lg n)$.
+We note that the lower bound from Lemma~\ref{lem:lb} implies that, for constant values of $\alpha$, an $O(\lg n/\lg \lg n)$ query time for integer point sets is optimal for any data structure with polylogarithmic update time, when the word size $w = \Theta(\lg n)$.
 Our data structure for points on a line with integer coordinates achieves this optimal query time.

-Our data structures can also be generalized to high-dimensional points, improving upon previous results~\cite{Karpinski2008}.
+Our data structures can also be generalized to handle $d$-dimensional points, improving upon previous results in the dynamic case~\cite{Karpinski2008}.
+For $d \ge 2$, our data structure occupies $O(n \lg^{d-1} n)$ space, answers range $\alpha$-majority queries in $O((\lg^{d}n)/\alpha)$ time, and supports updates in $O((\lg^{d}n)/\alpha)$ amortized time.

-\paragraph{Road Map} In Section~\ref{sec:1dds} we present a dynamic range $\alpha$-majority data structure for points in one dimension.
+\paragraph{Road Map:} In Section~\ref{sec:1dds} we present a dynamic range $\alpha$-majority data structure for points in one dimension.
 In Section \ref{sec:intkeys} we show how to speed up the query time of our data structure in the case where the points have integer coordinates.
-In Section~\ref{sec:higherdim} we generalize our one dimensional data structures to higher dimensions.
-Finally, in Section~\ref{sec:array} we show how to support range $\alpha$-majority queries on a dynamic array by adapting our one dimensional data structure for integer coordinates.
+In Section~\ref{sec:higher-d} we generalize our one dimensional data structures to higher dimensions.
+Finally, in Section~\ref{sec:array} we present our data structure for dynamic arrays.